 Check the Better Business Bureau for complaints

 ACDEH maintains all case files in electronic form; there are no paper files.
 The electronic case files can be reviewed on the State Water Resources Control Board GeoTracker website.
 Files can also be reviewed on the ACDEH website.
-Use the link to the LOP records (center of page), allow pop ups, and then use the search tab at the top of the right hand blue column, choose LOP records, and then case number (using an abbreviated case number as a short cut).
-You should be able to choose the correct site thereafter (as several are likely to be pulled up).
+Enter the site address or case ID and click “Search.”
 The ACDEH case files include documents submitted prior to 2001.

 To claim your site in GeoTracker, go to the GeoTracker Electronic Submittal page, review the information, or call the phone number in the upper right corner of the page.

 Documents are required to be submitted to the State Water Board's GeoTracker website.
 Documents are submitted in electronic form as PDF documents to the GeoTracker website.
 To submit documents to GeoTracker you must first claim your site at the GeoTracker website.
 Otherwise you can access GeoTracker here.
 ACDEH reviews documents submitted to GeoTracker.

 Reports submitted as attachments to electronic mail are not accepted.

 Entire report including cover letter must be submitted to the GeoTracker website as a single portable document format (PDF).